dribnet/purvs/README.md

 - The width of the cheekbones applys to the cheekbones of the human skull and the nose of the Ram.
 - The width applies to the human skull width.
 - The human skull has a chance to not generate horns.
+- Eye colour changes between a dark grey and dark red.
+- Jaw on Human skull opens and closes
+- There are 2 symbols with a chance of no symbol, symbol 1 or symbol 2 being drawn on the dorehead of the skull

 ----------------------------------------------------------------------------------